outfox/fennecs/www/docs/Concepts.md

 ---

 # :neofox_heart: ... the little ECS that loves you back!
 The Entity-Component System (ECS) is an architectural pattern that champions composition over inheritance. **Entities** are small, unique identifiers, and **Components** are data attached to them.
-The term **Systems** refers to the logic that operates on this data.
+The term **Systems** often refers to the logic that operates on this data.

 ## Typical ECS Concepts